Estates of Deceased U.S. Citizens

-Entitlement to Receive Personal Estate: If there is a conflict or question as to who is the owner or who is entitled to a particular estate, that will need to be determined in a court of law, whether it be in a U.S. court or the host country courts.
-Often if the value of a personal estate is small, an affidavit of surviving spouse or next of kin is sufficient to allow the consular officer to release the estate.
+Entitlement to Receive Personal Estate: A U.S. or host country court must decide who is entitled to receive a particular estate if there is a conflict or question over ownership.
+If the value of a personal estate is small, an affidavit of surviving spouse or next of kin is often sufficient to allow the consular officer to release the estate.

-Shipment of Personal Effects: After the personal effects have been inventoried and documentary proof of entitlement has been furnished, the consular officer can assist with returning the effects to the United States if the claimant wishes.
+Shipment of Personal Effects: After the personal effects are inventoried and proof of entitlement is provided, the consular officer may assist with returning the effects to the United States if the claimant wishes.

 Questions: For additional information, you may contact a U.S. Embassy or Consulate or the Office of American Citizens Services at (888) 407-4747.